eclipse-iceoryx/iceoryx/doc/design/logging.md

 6. Since iceoryx is often used as transport layer in a higher level framework, it shall be possible to replace the default logger at runtime and delegate the log messages to the logger of such a framework.
-To prevent misuse, this can only be done up to a specific time.
+To prevent misuse, this can only be done during the initialization phase.
 Afterwards an error message shall be logged in the new and old logger and the error handler shall be called with a moderate error level.

 7. The default logger shall be replaceable via the platform abstraction in order to use the dedicated logger for log messages which are emitted before it could